AlyceBrady/ramp/README.md

 ### ACKNOWLEDGEMENTS ###

-The Ramp/Smart team would like to thank all the contributors to the Ramp/Smart project and the institutional supporters who have provided time, expertise, and money.
+The Ramp team would like to thank all the contributors to the Ramp project and the institutional supporters who have provided time, expertise, and money.

 Institutional supporters include: